 Qualcomm started a new naming theme for its 700 and 800 Series chips.
-The first chip to ever adopt this new naming theme is the Snapdragon 8 Gen 1, followed by the Snapdragon 8+ Gen 1 and the Snapdragon 7 Gen 1.
-It looks like the naming theme is also making its entry into the 600 series, starting with the Snapdragon 6 Gen 1.
+The first chip to adopt this new naming theme is the Snapdragon 8 Gen 1, followed by the Snapdragon 8+ Gen 1 and the Snapdragon 7 Gen 1.
+The naming theme also enters the 600 series, starting with the Snapdragon 6 Gen 1.
 This article will talk about the launch date and features of the Snapdragon 6 Gen 1.

-The Snapdragon 6 Gen 1 is going to replace the Snapdragon 695 as its successor.
+The Snapdragon 6 Gen 1 will replace the Snapdragon 695 as its successor.
 It will be a lower mid-range chipset that will bring incremental improvements over the Snapdragon 695.
 It will improve the poor ISP and bring 4K video support.
-It could be a very good 5G chipset for the lower mid-range category.
+It could be an excellent 5G chipset for the lower mid-range category.

 Snapdragon 6 Gen 1 Features

 The Snapdragon 6 Gen 1 will have a Qualcomm Kryo CPU with a clock speed of up to 2.2 GHz and an Adreno GPU.
-To accompany this, it has support for up to UFS 3.1 storage and 12GB of LPDDR5 RAM up to 2750 MHz.
+To accompany this, it supports up to UFS 3.1 storage and 12GB of LPDDR5 RAM up to 2750 MHz.

 As for connectivity, it will feature the Snapdragon X62 5G modem with support for 5G mmWave and sub-6 GHz bands.
 You get the latest Qualcomm FastConnect 6700 Wi-Fi 6E and Bluetooth 5.2 support.